yono38/candidate-projects/price_card/README.md

 Given X result cards, create and insert a price card after the 5th result card.

 The price card must adhere to the style guidelines of the provided mockup.
-It must also utilize the stylesheet provided.

 Given the X result cards, the price card must reference the 5 cheapest result card prices, in order from highest to lowest.
 Clicks on price elements must open a new browser window.
 Each new browser window must set it's location to the corresponding result card URL.